sophieSpacee/sophieSpacee/spacee-development.md

 After 5 years as a workplace consultant, I took a full time training for 6 months to become a full stack developer with OpenClassrooms.
 When I finished my training, I started working on a personal project: a software for real estate professionals, Spacee (https://spacee-workplace.com/).
 As I neared the end of Spacee's development, I decided to find a job and I started working for Addworking, a startup company that develops a subcontractor management platform (https://www.addworking.com/).

+## Week 22 - 01/24/2022

+* I started using SQL Server for a new application we are working on.

+## Week 23 - 01/17/2022

+* I wrote unit tests for our frontend.
+I learned how to use Jest with React, how to mock Amplify and how to test render on a web page.
+Because we are using functional components, we could not test a function within a component.
+We had to go around and write tests to look for wanted result displayed on our page.
+For example, instead of checking if the function setError was called, we had to check in the render if the error message we wanted was displayed.
+* I also installed ESLint on our backend projet in node.js and typescript.
+I configured it and corrected over 2300 errors.
+Note for later: always install ESLint before starting on a project.

 ## Week 22 - 01/10/2022

 * I learned about serverless solution, we are going to use it with AWS to host our application.